 There were a number of reasons why we chose to take explore this method of curriculum implementation.
 These are outlined below:

-- Subject delivery was being greatly hindered by the fact that so much time was having to be spent setting up and packing away activities.
-As a result of this, 60 minute sessions were often in effect no longer than 45 minutes.
+- Subject delivery was being hindered by the fact that time was having to be factored in for setting up and packing away activities.
+As a result of this, 60 minute sessions were often in effect no longer than 50 minutes.

-- This meant that the planning for 60 minutes of learning was not being consistently delivered and the curriculum for foundation subjects was often not being fully completed.
-This resulted in outcomes being of a lower standard than we would have desired.
+- This meant that the planning for 60 minutes of learning was not always being consistently delivered and the curriculum for foundation subjects was sometimes not fully completed.
+This resulted in some outcomes being of a lower standard than we would have desired.